 Work Track 5 discussed a number of specific examples of cases where some believed that there were issues that need to be addressed in future policy and implementation.
 In many cases, there were differences of opinion about how the issue should be framed, whether a problem exists, and where there is agreement that a problem exists, how that problem should be defined.
 This fundamental challenge made it difficult for the group to progress to agreeing on possible solutions to address the problems identified.
 Nonetheless, some Work Track members proposed solutions to problems they believe exist.

-Some of the problems and negative experiences that Work Track members identified from the 2012 round include the following.
+Some of the problems and negative experiences that some Work Track members identified from the 2012 round include the following.
 Some believe that:

 There was insufficient predictability, transparency and consistency in ICANN’s implementation of the Applicant Guidebook.